Lexi79Ha/Book_Rec_System/README.md

-Files for Book Recommendation in idea files
+Files for Book Recommendation in idea file

 Notes:
 Currently the Book Rec System gives the option of allowing users to sort books through either genre or title: